Cadaqués

 Gérard Rubinski

-6. Bar manager in 89, the centenary year of the Revolution... we didn't sleep much that season!
+6. Head bartender in '89, the centenary year of the Revolution… we didn't get much sleep that season!

-7. Hello, I was in Cadaqués from January to September 1969 for the refurbishment of the kitchens, the refrigerators, the high-voltage electrical system, etc. The head of the equipment department was the Swiss Rolland FABRE or FAVRE.
-He had brought in another Swiss who also had skills in electricity, Daniel COLLET, who was a diving instructor in Cadaqués.
-In the summer, I have photos and several anecdotes.
+7. Hello, I was in Cadaqués from January to September 1969 for the refurbishment of the kitchens, refrigerators, high-voltage electrical system, etc. The head of the equipment department was the Swiss Rolland Fabre or Favre.
+He had brought in another Swiss man, Daniel Collet, who also had electrical skills.
+Collet was a diving instructor in Cadaqués during the summer.
+I have photos and several anecdotes.

-I went back to see the Cabo CREUZ Lighthouse.
-I remember PACO and his wife MARIA well, as well as JESUS (Rézus), the driver and handyman.
-Lots of good memories of this period before joining Le Manial Palace in CAIRO in EGYPT and many other adventures.
+I went back to see the Cabo Creuz Lighthouse.
+I remember Paco and his wife Maria well, as well as Jesus (Rézus), the driver and handyman.
+Lots of good memories from that time before joining the Manial Palace in Cairo, Egypt, and many other adventures.

-There were a few of us divers who met regularly in June and September, benefiting
+A handful of us divers met regularly in June and September, taking advantage

-from off-season prices, and we ended up forming a small club which then met up for a Red Sea trip
+of off-season prices, and eventually formed a small club that would then get together for a Red Sea trip

-hunting competitions The very basic accommodation was -late- equipped with pale lighting and they were given a
+competitions The very basic accommodations were only recently equipped with dim lighting, and they had a

-9. For the plans and the realization, there is above all Claude Brizay, formerly of ENSAD who signed the plans of the Club Med of Cadaquès…
+9. For the plans and execution, there is above all Claude Brizay, a former student of ENSAD who designed the plans for the Club Med in Cadaqués…

-1. We must have crossed paths there, one of the best vacation weeks of my life!
-This article is heartbreaking...
+1. We must have crossed paths there; it was one of the best vacation weeks of my life!
+This article brings a pang of nostalgia…

 11. Hello everyone.
 I was a GO of free diving, snorkeling and spear fishing in the summer of 1967 at Club Med Cadaquez.
 I was the only American.
 I had studied at Sciences Pol in Paris from Sept 1966 to May 1967 and swam on the Univ of Paris swim team.